Branding

 - Use Color Psychology: Research the emotions different colors express.
 Attach them with your brand message.

-Example: Ferrari’s signature red reflects speed and excitement, while Starbucks’ green evokes freshness and sustainability.
+Ferrari’s signature red reflects speed and excitement, while Starbucks’ green evokes freshness and sustainability.

-4. Being Inconsistent Across Platforms: Reduces Credibility
+4. Being Inconsistent Across Platforms Reduces Credibility

 Why It’s a Mistake